 What about experienced freelancers and consultants working with COBOL?

-The average freelancer rate for COBOL experts amounts to $125 /hr. which when extrapolated to 8 hours totals $1000 per day (freelancermap freelancer rate index as of May 2019).
+The average freelancer rate for COBOL experts amounts to $125 /hr.
+If we think of an 8-hour working day, the daily rate would be $1.000 (freelancermap freelancer rate index as of May 2019).